paugrunge/BikeRental/README.md

 It is divided in the DAL clases consisting in Entitys for database representation and Dao class for Rental Types that are held in memory.

 And the BLL clases consisting on the bussiness logic for the rentals.
 Inheritance is used for the Rental representation.
-Rental is an abstract class to be implemented if necesarry by the different kind of rentals
+Rental is an abstract class to be implemented if necessary by the different kind of rentals.
 The classes are extensibles and scalables.

 # Runing Tests